tyedye105/rhairsalon/README.md

 ## Description

-_This web app allows for users to add, update, or delete, stylists, and clients alike, while also allowing for adding clients to a speciffic stylist._
+_This web app allows for users to add, update, or delete, stylists, and clients alike, while also allowing for adding clients to a specific stylist._

 ## Setup/Installation Requirements